Ear drop: Break up earwax

 Ear wax, also known as cerumen, protects the ear from dust, bacteria, and small objects from entering and damaging the ear.
 It also provides a coating to protect the skin inside the ear canal from irritation from water during showers and water activities.

 However, some individuals have more active glands which can produce more ear wax.
-That can lead to a build up and block the ear canal causing hearing loss, noises in the ear, sensation of ear is plugged and full, and earache.
-The excess ear wax may also harden causing an impaction and discomfort.
-Healthcare providers recommend against reaching into the ears to clean it because the ear wax may be pushed even deeper into the ear canal.
+This can lead to a build-up that blocks the ear canal, causing in the affected ear temporary hearing loss, auditory sensations, a sensation of the ear being plugged and full, and earache.
+The excess ear wax may also harden, resulting in an impaction and causing increased discomfort.
+Healthcare providers recommend against using tools such as cotton swabs or tweezers to reach into an affected ear in an attempt to clean it out, because doing so can have the opposite effect, pushing the ear wax even deeper into the ear canal.

-Drops to safely break up earwax are available over-the-counter and are labeled 'otic' drops.
+Drops to safely break up earwax are available over-the-counter and are labeled as 'otic' drops.
 Products in this category contain carbamide peroxide, which dissolves some of the earwax.
 Some common brands include Auro and Debrox.
-When carbamide peroxide ear drops are applied to the ear canal, there may hear some fizzing as a result of the reaction with the earwax.
-Drops should be used according to the package instructions (typically recommended maximum of 4 days) or as directed by a healthcare provider.
-If the blockage has worsened or not improved, consult a doctor.
+When carbamide peroxide ear drops are applied to the ear canal, the patient may hear fizzing and feel a tickling sensation as a result of the resulting reaction with the earwax.
+Drops should be used according to the package instructions (typically recommended for a maximum of 4 days) or as directed by a healthcare provider.
+If the blockage has worsened or not improved, a doctor should be consulted.

 Another method to break up earwax is by using body temperature water.
 While having the head upright, straighten the ear canal by gently pulling the upper outer ear back and up.
 Then use a syringe (do not use jet irrigator that is designed for teeth cleaning) to aim a small gentle stream of water at the ear canal wall next to the ear wax to be removed.
 Next, tilt the head to allow water to drain and repeat if necessary.
 After removing the ear wax, allow the ear to dry thoroughly.
 Adding a few drops of alcohol in the ear may help to dry the ear.